Holly-E/Data_visualization-practice/README.md

-# Data_visualization-practice
+# Data Visualization
-Practice using matplotlib, following along Master Data Visualization Course
+Practice using matplotlib, in tandem with Master Data Visualization Course